 You may be interested to read

-This Alert is based on: Sharpe D, and others.
+This summary is based on: Sharpe D, and others.
 Supporting disengaged children and young people living with diabetes to self-care: a qualitative study in a socially disadvantaged and ethnically diverse urban area.
 BMJ Open 2021;11:e046989

 A study from which the present study emerged: Sharpe D, and others.
 ‘It’s my diabetes': Co-production in practice with young people in delivering a ‘perfect’ care pathway for diabetes.
 Research for All 2018;2:289–303